The Phantom Express (1932 film): Plot

 Because of the derailment and other ill fortunes, Mr. Harrington has decided to sell the railroad for a fraction of its worth.
 He will sign the papers at midnight.
 In the meantime, Bruce meets Carolyn and finds out she is the daughter of the fired engineer.
 They instantly bond, then decide to set out together and solve the mystery of the phantom express.

-During their investigation, they uncover a diabolical scheme concocted by a network of bad guys.
-They find out the President of a rival railroad company played by Huntley Gordon has intentionally caused all of the accidents on the Southwest Pacific Railroad to drive the stock price down.
+Bruce and Carolyn discover that the president of a rival railroad company (Huntley Gordon) has intentionally caused all of the accidents on the Southwest Pacific Railroad to drive the stock price down.
 After the stock plummets, the rival president figures he can buy all of the railroad's rolling stock at a reduced price.

-Bruce discovers the plot just hours before his father, Mr. Harrington, will sign the railroad over to the bad guys.
-He tried to telegraph his father, but a storm has caused the telegraph to fail.
-In fact, the storm has knocked out all forms of communication.
+This is unearthed just hours before Mr. Harrington plans to sign the railroad over.
+Bruce tries to telegraph his father, but a storm has hampered all forms of communication.

-In a twist of fate, the only way Bruce can advise his father not to sign the papers is to fire-up have train number 101, bring Smoky Nolan and his fireman out of retirement, and somehow try to highball back to the central office to prevent his father from signing.
-The train travels through the storm-savaged countryside encountering floods, landslides, and other hazards.
-Bruce arrives just in the nick of time, advising his father to nix the deal.
-He exposes the plot by the rival railroad, including how the bad guys constructed a piece of equipment and disguised it like an engine with headlights.
-They placed it on a nearby track causing Smoky to think he was heading towards a collision with an oncoming train.
-Hence, the name - the phantom express.
+The only way Bruce can advise his father not to sign the papers is to fire-up train number 101, bring Smokey Nolan and his fireman out of retirement, and return to the central office to prevent his father from signing.
+The train travels through the storm-savaged countryside encountering floods and landslides.
+Bruce arrives as his father prepares to sign and exposes the plot by the rival railroad, including how the purchasers constructed a piece of equipment and disguised it like an engine with headlights.
+They placed it on a nearby track causing Smokey to think he was heading towards a collision with an oncoming train.

-During their investigation, Bruce and Carolyn fell in love.
-They decide to get married.
-After they tie-the-knot, they honeymoon on the train.
+Over the course of their investigation, Bruce and Carolyn fall in love and decide to get married.
+After their wedding, they honeymoon on the train.